Yang Qilang: Death by hundreds of arrows

-Facing an invading Liao Dynasty army, commander-in-chief Pan Renmei still focused on revenge against the Yangs, and sent Yang Ye and his 7 sons to a trap without aid or food.
-During the battle of Golden Beach, only Yang Qilang, his 6th brother Yang Yanzhao, their father and a few soldiers were left, as the enemy forces closed in.
-Yang Liulang asked his younger brother to fight a way out to the headquarters for aid.
+Facing an invading Liao dynasty army, commander-in-chief Pan Renmei still focused on revenge against the Yangs, and sent Yang Ye and his seven sons to a trap without aid or food.
+During the battle of Golden Beach, only Yang Qilang, his sixth brother Yang Yanzhao, their father and a few soldiers were left, as the enemy forces closed in.
+Yang Yanzhao asked his younger brother to fight a way out to the headquarters for aid.
 When a badly injured and tired Yang Qilang finally arrived, Pan Renmei had him arrested, tied up on a pole, and ordered his soldiers to shoot arrows at him.
 For whatever reason, the first round of arrows all missed, so Pan Renmei picked up a bow and did the job himself.
 With dozens of arrows piercing his chest, Yang Qilang kept cursing at Pan Renmei until his death.
 Pan Renmei had the corpse thrown into the Yellow River which was later discovered by Yang Yanzhao's remaining men downstream.